kasunSomadasa/MovieApp_Rxjava/README.md

 # The Movie App - Mvvm Architecture - Rxjava

 The Movie App - App consuming a [TMDB API](https://developers.themoviedb.org/3) to display movie details.
 The app has been built with mvvm architecture principles usign java language.
-This app shows the usage of the rxjava, jetpack navigation architecture and this codebase also includes unit testing.
+This app shows the usage of the rxjava, jetpack navigation architecture.

 ## App packages:
 - data: It contains all the data accessing components.